-Production drilling and modification works were conducted in 2018, and oil and gas production from the field commenced in 2019.
+Halliburton was awarded the contract in June 2018 to provide integrated drilling and well services for the Trestakk field.
+Production drilling and modification works were conducted in 2018 and oil and gas production from the field commenced in 2019.
 Equinor developed the field with an estimated cost of NOK5bn ($585m).
 The life expectancy of the field is approximately 12 years.

 The Trestakk oil and gas field was discovered in 1986 by drilling the exploration well 6406/3-2, while an appraisal well, 6406/3-4, drilled in 1987 confirmed the presence of hydrocarbons.

 The field is segmented into four divisions that belong to the Yarn structure.
-Located 4,000m below the sea level, the field’s reservoir has medium pressure and temperature, and consists of Middle Jurassic sandstones in the Garn Formation.
+Located 4,000m below sea level, the field’s reservoir has medium pressure and temperature and consists of Middle Jurassic sandstones in the Garn Formation.
 The shallow marine sandstones have calcite-cemented intervals and are identical.

 The field was developed using five subsea wells, including three production wells and two gas injection wells, tied back to Åsgard A FPSO.